mq022002/Discord_Assets/README.md

 ## License
 This repository is meant solely for personal use within the context of Xeno Lounge on Discord.
 Please respect the copyrights and licenses associated with the individual assets, if applicable.

-For questions or assistance, feel free to contact me on Discord @gorfbutt
+For questions or assistance, feel free to contact me on Discord, @gorfbutt